KelvinC181/Awareness/README.md

 # Awareness (PP1)

 Awareness is my first website created on my own, it is a project to design a responsive site for mental health awareness using HTML, CSS and Bootstrap.
 In the project, I try to adept a structural design process, make often and practical commits, and keep to best coding practice.
 Secondly, the project is also a first attemp to implicate use of AI to assist the design and coding process.
+All the images excpet existing logos are generate with microsoft designer.

 ![Responsice Mockup](assets/images/readme/readmecover.png)